Biohack96/97-things-every-programmer-should-know/README.md

 [Table of Contents](en/SUMMARY.md)

 All content is licensed under the [Creative Commons Attribution Non Commercial Share Alike 3.0 license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 Print versions of the book are available on [Amazon.com](http://www.amazon.com/Things-Every-Programmer-Should-Know/dp/0596809484).

+# Generate eBook

+If [pandoc](https://pandoc.org) is installed in your system, you can generate an eBook in ePub format by cloning this repo and executing the following bash script:

+    $ ./generate_epub.bash